 - History of Medicine Society of Wales - Member

 External impact and engagement

-In 2016 I curate a major photographic exhibition of Victorian beards, in the Florence Nightingale Museum in London.
+In 2016 I curated a major photographic exhibition of Victorian beards, in the Florence Nightingale Museum in London.
 The exhibition includes a range of public events including a launch evening, beards debate, family activities and even a pantomime.

 My project on the history of beards has attracted a great deal of media interest, and led to appearances on BBC's 'The One Show', Sky News, BBC Five Live and BBC Radio Three, along with articles and interviews in many major UK newspapers, including The Daily Telegraph, The Guardian, The Times and The Evening Standard.
 I have also appeared on several international radio shows, and have written opinion pieces for leading publications including 'History Today', BBC History Magazine, the 'Times Higher', and 'The Conversation'.